LER0ever/Swarm-Setup/README.md

 My own stack visualizer is live (or not) at [swarm.rongyi.io](https://swarm.rongyi.io)

 ## License
-The code and configuration in this repo is currently UNLICENSED.
+The code and configuration in this repo is open source under the terms of Apache 2.0
-Copyright (c) LER0ever.
-All Rights Reserved.